Combinatorial structures of the space of gradient vector fields on compact surfaces: Abstract cell complex structure and filtration of

 \section{Abstract cell complex structure and filtration of $\mathcal{G}^r_{k_-/2, k_+/2, >-1}(S)$}

 In this section, we construct the abstract cell complex structure of the space of gradient flows.
 The compactness of the surface implies the following finite property.

-\begin{lemma} For any $r \in \mathbb{Z}_{\geq 0} \sqcup \{ \infty \}$, any integers $k_-, k_+ \in \Z_{>0}$ and any $q \in \Z_{\geq -1}$, the subspace $\mathcal{G}^r_{k_-/2, k_+/2, q}(S)$ contains at most finitely many topological equivalence classes. \end{lemma}
+\begin{lemma} For any $r \in \mathbb{Z}_{\geq 0} \sqcup \{ \infty \}$, any integers $k_-, k_+ \in \mathbb{Z}_{\geq 0}$, and any $q \in \Z_{\geq -1}$, the subspace $\mathcal{G}^r_{k_-/2, k_+/2, q}(S)$ contains at most finitely many topological equivalence classes. \end{lemma}

 \begin{proof} Since the number of multi-saddles is bounded, there are at most finitely many multi-saddle connections that appear in $\mathcal{G}^r_{k_-/2, k_+/2, q}(S)$.
-This implies the finite possible combination obtained by merges of saddle connections and the Whitehead move. \end{proof}
+This implies the finite possible combination obtained by the inverse operations of annihilation operations of non-self-connected separatrices and the Whitehead move finitely many times. \end{proof}

-Theorem~\ref{prop:codimension} implies the following filtration of the space of gradient vector fields on compact surfaces.